Pakistani Taliban chief killed in drone strike

 YOUNG COMMANDER

-The Pakistani Taliban acts as an umbrella for various jihadist groups operating in Pakistan's lawless tribal belt, who are separate to but allied to the Afghan Taliban.
+The Pakistani Taliban acts as an umbrella for various jihadist groups operating in Pakistan's lawless tribal belt, which are separate, but allied to the Afghan Taliban.

 Several intelligence, army and Taliban sources across Pakistan confirmed Mehsud, believed to be in his mid-30s, had been killed in the drone strike in North Waziristan.